 Beeswax for Skin Care on Your Feet

 Beeswax is an all-natural project produced by honey bees.
 It is used in many ways around the home.
-Using beeswax for skin care provides a natural to treat cracked heels.
+Beeswax uses for skin care include this treatment for cracked heels.
 You can make Beeswax Balm yourself.

 When beekeepers harvest honey from their beehives, some beeswax is left over.
 And, we can do so many wonderful things with it!
 Way beyond just making beeswax candles, you can create lotions, ointments, salves and more.

 Beeswax has been used in various projects for hundreds of years.
 From lip balm to furniture polish, beeswax brings some wonderful qualities to our homemade products.

 Why Use Beeswax Heel Balm?

 Do you suffer from rough cracked heels?
 I do, especially during the Winter.
 The use of a cream or balm with moisturizing properties can help.
 And , you can make your own beeswax balm for your feet.

 In order to create your beeswax masterpiece, you need to combine just a few ingredients.
 We start with raw beeswax but we can not use that alone.

 Our raw beeswax needs some help to become useful for skin care.
 If you have ever held a bar of beeswax, you will know that it is a solid that can not be rubbed on your skin.